sbryngelson/academic-website-template/_includes/README.md

 * Run `$ bundle exec jekyll serve` in the repository root directory
 * Your site is now hosted locally at `localhost:4000`, which you can access with your web browser.
    * It will be automatically re-built as you save changes to the files it contains.
-   Refreshing your web browser will reveal these changes.
+   Refreshing your web browser reveals these changes.

 ## Customization